TMu42/web-build/README.md

                 These fields must contain exactly one unescaped equals sign.
-                This command will fail if the file path cannot be resolved and may fail if the file is not declared as a `::PARAMETRIC;` or if required parameters are not provided.
+                This command will fail if the file path cannot be resolved and may fail if the file is not declared as a `::PARAMETRIC;` or if required parameters are not provided or if there are syntax errors in parsing parameter fields.
 Parametric files are similar to fragment files except that they may declare and resolve parameters when they are parsed.